Qiskit/rustworkx/CONTRIBUTING.md

 #### rustworkx-core tests

-As rustworkx-core is a standalone rust crate with it's own public interface it needs it's own testing.
+As rustworkx-core is a standalone rust crate with its own public interface it needs its own testing.
 These tests can be a combination of doc tests (embedded code examples in the docstrings in the rust code) or standalone tests.
 You can refer to the rust book on how to add tests: